wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Multivariable Calculus/Partial Derivatives.md

 $$\LARGE \text{To point the point } (a,b, f(a,b))$$
 The Normal Vector is thus **composed of two partial derivatives**
 ### Back to the Tangent Plane
-Once the normal vector to the [[#Cross-Section Curves|cross section curves]], the tangent plane can now be calculated via the Normal Equation.
+Once the Directional Vectors have been calculated, then the Normal Vector to the [[#Cross-Section Curves|cross section curves]], the tangent plane can now be calculated via the Normal Equation.
 ![[Pasted image 20240810055336.png]]
 #### The Normal Equation of the Plane
 The Normal Equation of the plane, $\LARGE \pi$ through $\LARGE x_0 = (x_0, y_0, z_0)$ and orthogonal to the vector $\LARGE \mathbf{n} = (a,b,c)$: